oliviaisarobot/coding-cheatsheets/JS/vuejs.md

 ### Directives and data binding

 The *v-* prefix grants access to a veriety of directives.
+Directives don't work with the moustache syntax interpolation.

+Directives allow us to output html syntax that is parsed as html via *v-html*.

+`<p v-html="html"></p>`

 #### Arguments in directives